jkillingsworth/jkillingsworth.com/_posts/2018-09-21-least-squares-moving-averages.md

 Using the same three stock price data sets as before, the charts below illustrate what the moving average looks like when applying least squares regression to a quadratic model.
 The fitted line takes the shape of a parabolic curve.

-For ticker symbol <abbr class="ticker">MSFT</abbr>:
+For ticker symbol MSFT:

 {% chart fig-19-lsrpol-MSFT-full.svg %}
 {% chart fig-20-lsrpol-MSFT-zoom.svg %}

-For ticker symbol <abbr class="ticker">WYNN</abbr>:
+For ticker symbol WYNN:

 {% chart fig-21-lsrpol-WYNN-full.svg %}
 {% chart fig-22-lsrpol-WYNN-zoom.svg %}

-For ticker symbol <abbr class="ticker">HEAR</abbr>:
+For ticker symbol HEAR:

 {% chart fig-23-lsrpol-HEAR-full.svg %}
 {% chart fig-24-lsrpol-HEAR-zoom.svg %}

-Notice that the fitted line for <abbr class="ticker">WYNN</abbr> tracks the reversal quite nicely.
+Notice that the fitted line for WYNN tracks the reversal quite nicely.
 The moving average computed using second order polynomial regression appears to track the market prices much more tightly than the other methods.
 The drawback, however, is that the moving average is not quite as smooth.

 ## Exponential Regression